centreon/centreon-documentation/versioned_docs/version-22.10/resources/contribute.md

 In some cases, the build may fail.
 Check the error message in the log.
 Possible reasons are:

-* an image is missing
+* an image is missing,
 * a link has an incorrect format
 * some backticks (``` characters used around code blocks) are not closed properly, or there is an extra space before the backticks
 * a file doesn’t have the exact same name in French and in English.